 - requires frequent touch up maintenance

-If I could do it over my choice would be to prime, use the poly acrylic paint (the milk paint will break the bank) and at least two coats of the top coat.
-For specific products used, please refer to my original posts linked in the beginning of this post.
+If I could do it over my choice would be to prime, use the cabinet paint (the milk paint will break the bank) and at least two coats of either top coat.
+For more specifics, please refer to my original posts linked in the beginning of this post.

 Thanks for stopping by!
 I hope you've found this article helpful and if you did, I would love for you to pin the image below.